-Independent environmental audits will be undertaken in accordance with the Conditions of Approval to assess the compliance of the Project with regulatory requirements during construction and operation, and will be undertaken within 12 months of commencement of the project, thence every 3 years.
+Independent environmental audits will be undertaken in accordance with the Conditions of Consent to assess the compliance of the Development with regulatory requirements during construction and operation, and will be undertaken within 12 months of commencement of the development, thence every 3 years.
 This audit will:

-- be conducted by a suitably qualified, experienced and independent team of experts whose appointment has been endorsed by the Secretary; - include consultation with the relevant agencies; - assess the environmental performance of the project and assess whether it is complying with the requirements in this approval, the EPL and the ML applicable to the site (including any assessment, plan or program required under these approvals); - review the adequacy of strategies, plans or programs required under the abovementioned approvals; and
+- be conducted by a suitably qualified, experienced and independent team of experts whose appointment has been endorsed by the Secretary; - include consultation with the relevant agencies; - assess the environmental performance of the development and assess whether it is complying with the requirements in this consent, the EPL and the ML applicable to the site (including any assessment, plan or program required under these consents);

-- recommend appropriate measures or actions to improve the environmental performance of the project, and/or any assessment, plan or program required under the abovementioned approvals. - The audit team will be led by a suitably qualified auditor and include experts in any field specified by the Secretary.
+- recommend appropriate measures or actions to improve the environmental performance of the development, and/or any assessment, plan or program required under the abovementioned consents. - The audit team will be led by a suitably qualified auditor and include experts in any field specified by the Secretary.

-CSR will submit a copy of the audit report within 12 weeks of commencing the audit, or as otherwise agreed by the Secretary, the Proponent shall submit a copy of the audit report to the Secretary, together with its response to any recommendations contained in the audit report.
+CSR will submit a copy of the audit report within 12 weeks of commencing the audit, or as otherwise agreed by the Secretary, the Applicant shall submit a copy of the audit report to the Secretary, together with its response to any recommendations contained in the audit report.

 CSR will ensure that records are kept of all auditing that is conducted.
-Based on results of the audits, CSR management and HSE Personnel will conduct reviews and where practicable implement any recommended corrective actions towards identified environmental impacts or concerns of the project.
+Based on results of the audits, CSR management and HSE Personnel will conduct reviews and where practicable implement any recommended corrective actions towards identified environmental impacts or concerns of the development.